11 plus appeals

 A18.
 A friend has just come back from her appeal.
 The chairwoman appeared not to have read any of this friend’s significant medical evidence.
 Don’t assume they’ve either read the paperwork, or can remember what was in it.

-I do think the panel would have read the written submission, but bear in mind that they may have had to read lots of other papers as well (perhaps hundreds of pages if it’s an exceptional day involving some really difficult cases), so they may need reminding about some of the details of a particular case.
+I do think the panel would have read the written submission, and relevant supporting evidence – but bear in mind that they may have had to read lots of other papers as well (perhaps hundreds of pages if it’s an exceptional day involving some really complicated cases), so they may need reminding about some of the details of a particular case.

-My advice to appellants is – don’t be afraid to take the panel through your letter of appeal, highlighting your key points.
+My advice to appellants is – don’t be afraid to take the panel through your letter of appeal and evidence, drawing attention to the key points.

 It’s a good idea to refer to the supporting evidence as you go along, but make it easy for them to follow: “If you turn to such-and-such document, the first page, second paragraph …….” (pause until you see that everyone has found the right place) ”…… you’ll see that …..”